Have you been diagnosed with a brain tumour? Order your free information pack.

 Take the survey

 Anyone aged 16 or over can respond to the consultation.
-The 10-year Cancer Plan will only cover England, but people living in Northern Ireland, Scotland, Wales and overseas can respond if they wish to.
+The 10-year Cancer Plan will only cover England, but people living in Northern Ireland, Scotland, Wales and overseas can respond to it if they wish.

-It may take about 30 minutes to respond in total, but your response is automatically saved each time you click on ‘Next’, so you can leave and come back to it later by clicking on the link to the survey using the same browser.
+It may take about 30 minutes to complete the survey, but your response is automatically saved each time you click on ‘Next’, so you can leave and come back to it later by clicking on the link to the survey using the same browser.

 There are 10 questions about your ideas for the 10-Year Cancer Plan with some additional questions at the beginning about you and your personal characteristics to help the Government understand how views and experiences affect groups differently and to ensure their policy-making is representative.
 Some questions just have a tick box, while others allow you to leave a comment of up to 500 words.